Poland to open shopping centres from May 4, hotels from May 8 | Law-Order

-Poland will reopen shopping centres on May 4, while hotels will be allowed to open and restaurants will be able to serve food outdoors from May 8, Prime Minister Mateusz Morawiecki said on Wednesday, as he presented plans to lift COVID-19 restrictions.
+Poland will reopen shopping centres on May 4, while hotels will be allowed to open from May 8 and restaurants will be able to serve food outdoors from May 15, Prime Minister Mateusz Morawiecki said on Wednesday, as he presented plans to lift COVID-19 restrictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)